 Work organic compost into high-quality container potting soil that contains ingredients such as peat moss, vermiculite, and perlite.
 Use this soil mixture to fill pots for your Pelargoniums.
 Good drainage is essential, so choose containers with adequate drainage holes.
 If your plants are already in pots, spread organic compost lightly on the soil surface and work in, taking care not to dig up the plant's roots.

 Choose locations getting direct sun for most Pelargoniums.
 They need at least 6 hours of sun daily.
 All Pelargoniums need afternoon shade if your area regularly sees summer temperatures exceeding 90 °F (32 °C).

-Feed your Pelargoniums every 2 weeks with a balanced fertilizer like 10-10-10 or 20-20-20.
+Feed your Pelargoniums every two weeks with a balanced fertilizer like 10-10-10 or 20-20-20.
 Buy fertilizer that dissolves in water for easier application.
 Every third watering, add Epsom Salts (magnesium sulfate) to the plant water (1 teaspoon per 1 gallon) to provide magnesium.
-Or, add a slow-release fertilizer to the soil mix when you plant Pelargoniums in the pot, it feeds them all season… – See more at: How to Grow and Care for Pelargonium
+Or, add a slow-release fertilizer to the soil mix when you plant Pelargoniums in the pot.
+See more at How to Grow and Care for Pelargonium.

 Pelargonium quercifolium is native to South Africa.

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 We participate in the Amazon Services, LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliate sites.